-Accounts receivable (amounts owed to your business by customers) are financed by being sold to a company called a factoring agent.
+Accounts Receivable, or AR (amounts owed to your business by customers), are financed by being sold to a company called a factoring agent.
 The factoring company attempts to collect the funds.
 The loan is heavily discounted from the original amount of the receivables, because of the difficulty and cost of collecting.

 Inventory financing is a financial arrangement, which means the two parties must put their agreement in writing, with an inventory financing agreement.

 In addition to the usual terms in a business loan agreement, here are the major parts of an auto industry inventory financing agreement: